patrickchau/ECE180D_Project/Hardware_Token/README.md

 # NOTICE:
 This is currently under development.
 The following have yet to be implemented:
 * 3D printed case for housing all of the components.
-* Extensive error handling
+* Extensive error handling.
-* Server reconnection after disconnection
-* Bugtesting
+* Bugtesting.